verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 sh ./create_k8s_secrets.sh
 ```

-If the Docker image was pushed to a repo that is not public, Verrazzano will need a credential to pull the image that you just created, so you need to create one more secret.
+Verrazzano will need a credential to pull the image that you just created, so you need to create one more secret.
 The name for this credential can be changed in the `component.yaml` file to anything you like, but it defaults to `tododomain-registry-credentials`.

 Assuming that you leave the name `tododomain-registry-credentials`, you will need to run a `kubectl create secret` command similar to the following:
 ```shell script
 kubectl create secret docker-registry tododomain-registry-credentials \